-- This question was only assessed for those companies that produce, use or sell pork or pork-based products. - This question was looking specifically for reporting on the proportion of fresh/frozen pork products and ingredients in the company's global supply chain that was sourced from pigs that are free from tail docking. - Points were only awarded if the company was explicit about the proportion of animals affected.
-Companies that reported on the total number of animals affected but did not put this number into context of the total number of animals used or processed globally were awarded 1 point. - Companies that reported on the proportion of pigs that are free from tail docking but limited their reporting to specified products and/or geographies were awarded 1 point. - Similarly, if the scope of reported figures was unclear, companies were awarded 1 point. - Scores were not awarded for companies that reported on the proportion of animals managed according to particular farm assurance standards, but did not explicitly report on the proportion of pigs that are free from tail docking in line with these standards.

-- Companies that made general statements about "Our pigs" or "All pigs" being free from tail docking were not awarded points unless there was explicit reporting on the proportion of pigs that are free from tail docking. - In situations where companies reported performance data for different regions, countries or products but did not specify the relative proportion of global supply represented by these regions, countries or products, the lowest number reported was applied (e.g. if a company with operations in 3 countries reported that 14% of its pigs in Country A, 47% in Country B and 100% in Country C were free from tail docking but did not provide any information on the proportion of its pigs that were in each of these countries, 14% would be used as the basis for calculating its score for this question). - For retailers, the scope of this question is limited to own-brand products.
+- · This question was only assessed for those companies that produce, use or sell pork or pork-based products. - This question was looking specifically for reporting on the proportion of fresh/frozen pork products and ingredients in the company's global supply chain that was sourced from pigs that are free from tail docking. - Points were only awarded if the company was explicit about the proportion of animals affected.
+Companies that reported on the total number of animals affected but did not put this number into context of the total number of animals used or processed globally were awarded 1 point. - Companies that reported on the proportion of pigs that are free from tail docking but limited their reporting to specified products and/or geographies were awarded 1 point. - Similarly, if the scope of reported figures was unclear, companies were awarded 1 point. - Scores were not awarded for companies that reported on the proportion of animals managed according to particular farm assurance standards, but did not explicitly report on the proportion of pigs that are free from tail docking in line with these standards - Companies that made general statements about "Our pigs" or "All pigs" being free from tail docking were not awarded points unless there was explicit reporting on the proportion of pigs that are free from tail docking (e.g. with statements such as: 'xx% of our animals...'). - In situations where companies reported performance data for different regions, countries or products but did not specify the relative proportion of global supply represented by these regions, countries or products, the lowest number reported was applied (e.g. if a company with operations in three countries reported that 14% of its pigs in Country A, 47% in Country B and 100% in Country C was free from tail docking but did not provide any information on the proportion of its pigs that were in each of these countries, 14% would be used as the basis for calculating its score for this question). - We expected companies to report impact figures in an easy to understand format and with a description of the proportion of the supply chain this data represented, without relying on the assessor to make the calculations. - $\bullet\,\,$ For retailers, the scope of this question is limited to own-brand products.

-Q33.
+Q34.
 What proportion of dairy cows in the company's global supply chain is free from tail docking?

-Companies should report on the proportion of dairy cattle that are free from tail docking.
+Companies should report on the proportion of dairy cattle that is free from tail docking.
 NB.
-Companies that report of the proportion of fresh/frozen milk products and ingredients that are sourced from cows that are free from tail docking but do not specify the scope will be awarded 1 point.
+Companies that report on the proportion of fresh/frozen milk products and ingredients that is sourced from cows that are free from tail docking but do not specify the scope will be awarded 1 point.
 For retailers and wholesalers, this question applies to all own-brand products.

-0% of dairy cows are free from tail docking, or no reported information 0 1 - 25% of dairy cows are free from tail docking 1 26 - 50% of dairy cows are free from tail docking 3 51 - 75% of dairy cows are free from tail docking 5 76 - 99% of dairy cows are free from tail docking 7 100% of dairy cows are free from tail docking 10 (Max Weighted Score 1 .66 - 5)
+0% of dairy cows is free from tail docking, or no reported information.
+0 1 - 25% of dairy cows is free from tail docking.
+0.5 26 - 50% of dairy cows is free from tail docking.
+1.5 51 - 75% of dairy cows is free from tail docking.
+2.5 76 - 99% of dairy cows is free from tail docking.
+3.5 100% of dairy cows is free from tail docking.
+5 (Max Score 5) ii